lighthouse-labs/ios-prep-book/section2/README.md

 For the complete interview, [click here](http://www.rollingstone.com/culture/news/steve-jobs-in-1994-the-rolling-stone-interview-20110117)

 We will be learning Objective-C and Swift in class, two object-oriented languages.
-These languages allows us the flexibility to built complex apps in much less time than using a procedural language such as C.
+These languages allow us the flexibility to built complex apps in much less time than using a procedural language such as C.

 ----